 Yes, the brown one has been laid up in the house, probably contenting himself with sleeping in that disgusting chair of his since we won’t let get up onto any other piece of furniture.
 After all, this is a dog who revels in rolling around in whatever noxious things he can find, his favorite being cow shit.
 Nope, he’s never going to get in my favorite chair.

-It looks as if for some unknown reason, Tucker has spent the better part of the day trying to chew through his hide right above his tail.
+It looks as if for some unknown reason, Tucker has spent the better part of the day trying to chew through the area of his hide right above his tail.
 I also wouldn’t be surprised if he didn’t find time to bark at something or another from behind the safety of the walls of the house.
-Does he bark at things when we’re not around, or is it just an elaborate show he puts on so that we think he could actually function as a guard dog?
-Regardless, he always seems so much braver when there is a solid object in between himself and whatever it might be that arouses his interest.
-He barks ferociously at every dog he sees through the moving car window, but meet one on the street (even one of those puffy tailed, scraggly rat-like things some people try and pass off as dogs) and he’s just as likely to keep his head low and hope to not be noticed.
+Does he bark at things when we’re not around or is it just an elaborate show he puts on so that we think he could actually function as a guard dog?
+Regardless, he always seems so much braver when there is a solid object between himself and whatever it might be that arouses his interest.
+He barks ferociously at every dog he sees through the moving car window, but meet one on the street – even one of those puffy tailed, scraggly rat-like things some people try and pass off as dogs – and he’s just as likely to keep his head low and hope to not be noticed.
 Not too unlike myself.

 It’s funny how moment to moment our reality changes so much.
-We get so wrapped up in whatever mood we might be in, feeling like it’s some sort of condition we must find the cure for and next thing you know, without doing too much at all, we discover we’ve turned into a different person altogether.
+We get so wrapped up in whatever mood we might be in, feeling like it’s some sort of condition we must find the cure for.
+But the next thing you know, without doing too much at all, we discover we’ve turned into a different person altogether.
 I wonder if Tucker feels the same way.

 Perhaps thirty minutes ago he was thinking “Oh no, I’ve been left behind.
 I’ll bet they are never coming back.
 Who’s gonna open that thing that has my food in it and scope it into my bowl?
 Curse this lack of hands!
 Nobody cares about me.
-I guess I’ll just sit here and chew through my back until I get so deep I release the emptiness inside of me.
+I guess I’ll just sit here and chew through my back until I get so deep that I release the emptiness inside.
 Poor, poor me.”
-And then the moment I walk in the door the nervous release of energy from his body is palpable.
-His rear end led by his tail is swishing like a pendulum and his utterances of “oh my gosh, I thought you had left me forever, oh, I’m so happy you have returned to save me” are translated into almost purring like sounds as they rumble through that damn skull and crossbones nibble toy he uses as a pacifier.
+But at the moment I walk in the door, the nervous release of energy from his body is palpable.
+Led by his tail, his rear end is swishing like a pendulum and his utterances of “oh my gosh, I thought you had left me forever, oh, I’m so happy you have returned to save me” are translated into purring sounds as they rumble through that damn skull and crossbones nibble toy he uses as a pacifier.